section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ### Summary

- A WordPress web developer should be able to keep abreast of recent tricks and loopholes that hackers are taking advantage of.
+A WordPress web developer should keep abreast of recent tricks and loopholes that hackers are manipulating.
 Ensure you implement clean coding practices on your WordPress website project and mitigate possible SQLi attacks.
-All SQLi exploits happening day-to-day are all listed on [Exploit-DB](https://www.exploit-db.com/search?q=) platform.
+All SQLi exploits happening day-to-day are all listed on the [Exploit-DB](https://www.exploit-db.com/search?q=) platform.